Occupational and Environmental Hygiene Program

-The Occupational and Environmental Hygiene program is directed to the recognition, evaluation and control of factors in the workplace which may cause illness or injury.
-The industrial hygiene program is a part of a National Institute for Occupational Safety and Health (NIOSH) Educational and Research Center.
-Students in the industrial hygiene program work closely with and attend selected classes with students from occupational and environmental medicine, occupational and environmental health nursing, and the occupational injury prevention programs providing a comprehensive view of the field.
+The Occupational and Environmental Hygiene (OEH) program is directed to the recognition, evaluation and control of factors in the workplace which may cause illness or injury.
+The OEH program is a part of a National Institute for Occupational Safety and Health (NIOSH) Educational and Research Center.
+Students in the OEH program attend classes with students from occupational and environmental medicine, occupational and environmental health nursing, and occupational injury prevention programs providing a comprehensive view of the field.

-Doctoral degree programs are individually structured and include specific education and research requirements in one or more of the scientific disciplines fundamental to industrial hygiene and safety.
+Doctoral degree programs are individually structured and include specific education and research requirements in one or more of the scientific disciplines fundamental to occupational and environmental hygiene.
 Completion of a doctoral degree typically requires 1 to 2 years of course-work, depending on previous education, and 2 years of research.
 An original research thesis is required.

 Please continue to the Department of Environmental Health and Engineering page for more information about course requirements and funding opportunities through the ERC.